 Allianz Care Australia OSHC provides the following cover for international students:

-- Prescription medication.
-Pays a benefit for expenses exceeding the Pharmaceutical Benefits Scheme (PBS) patient contribution limit up to $50 per prescribed item and up to a maximum annual amount of $300 for singles and $600 for families.
+• Prescription medication.
+Pays a benefit for expenses exceeding the Pharmaceutical Benefits Scheme (PBS) patient contribution limits of up to $50 per prescribed item and up to a maximum annual amount of $300 for singles and $600 for families.

 BUPA Australia